Alone Together and the Robotic Moment

 Research remains early and must be read narrowly.
 OpenAI and MIT Media Lab's 2025 affective-use work studied ChatGPT, not all companions.
 It combined automated platform analysis with a four-week randomized controlled trial and reported that emotional engagement was rare in broad use but concentrated among some heavy users, while prolonged daily use and user attachment tendencies were associated with worse self-reported outcomes.
 The authors warned against overgeneralizing from the findings and noted that the studies were not peer-reviewed at publication.
 Turkle's relevance is precisely this: the risk is formed over time, by role, interface, memory, voice, availability, and user circumstance, not by one alarming message alone.

 Broader AI governance also now names the problem more directly.
 NIST's Generative AI Profile treats human-AI configuration as a risk area involving anthropomorphizing, automation bias, over-reliance, and emotional entanglement.
 The EU AI Act requires disclosure for systems intended to interact directly with people unless the AI nature is obvious in context, and its prohibited-practices article addresses manipulative or vulnerability-exploitative AI uses that cause or are reasonably likely to cause significant harm.
-Those rules are not a complete companion-AI regime, but they make role design, vulnerability, and transparency concrete regulatory concerns.
+UNICEF's June 2026 policy brief on AI chatbots and companions frames the issue as a child-rights, safety, and well-being problem, not only a consumer-interface problem.
+None of these sources is a complete companion-AI regime by itself, but together they make role design, vulnerability, and transparency concrete governance concerns.

 The Robotic Moment